 Ultimately, there are two main ways to make money in real estate.

 The first approach, active investing, requires you to put in substantial effort on an ongoing basis.
-For example, an investor may buy a property and flip it for a net gain and then move on to the next one.
+For example, an investor may buy a property, flip it for a net gain, then move on to the next one.

 Types of Passive Real Estate Investing